kghite/puzld/docs/copy.md

 	* Ohhh
 	* Ouch, my brain
 	* Huh?
-* Duration - How long should it take to zolve? - [hrs, min] field
+* Duration - How long should your puzzle take to zolve? - [hrs, min] field

 **Generated Titles/Descriptions**